Full Course of study

 Exceptions to the full course load requirement which require prior ISSS approval

 IMPORTANT NOTE: ISSS must approve the following reduced enrollments before any changes are made in Banner registration system.
-If you wish to enroll for a reduced course load for academic reasons, stop by ISSS for an approval form.
-These are also available for download here: F-1 RCL and J-1 RCL.
+If you wish to enroll for a reduced course load (RCL) for academic reasons, please fill out the appropriate form online: F-1 RCL and J-1 RCL.
 Your academic advisor must complete and sign the form, and an ISSS advisor must review it and approve your reduced course load before you drop any class.

 - Academic reasons.
 You may reduce your course load for only one semester total during your program of study for academic reasons.
 A reduced course load is acceptable under the following circumstances: new students enrolled for the first time and having difficulty with spoken English; difficulty with reading requirements; or difficulty with unfamiliar teaching methods.
 A student who has insufficient background for the class level in which he/she was placed may also seek approval for a reduction in course load at any time.